Baseball's Power Hitters of the 60s and 70s

-The pitcher's mound was lowered in 1969 from fifteen inches above home plate to ten inches.
-Baseball executives and owners yearned for the days when big home run hitters, like Babe Ruth and Lou Gehrig, drew giant crowds to baseball stadiums.
+The pitcher's mound was lowered in 1969 from 15 inches above home plate to 10 inches.
+Baseball executives and owners yearned for the days when big home run hitters like Babe Ruth and Lou Gehrig drew giant crowds to baseball stadiums.
 In 1968, pitchers were overpowering hitters, and the games were closer and fewer runs were scored.

 An increase in offense resulted from the mound being lowered, and though there were some exceptional power hitters playing in the 1960s, the decrease of pitching dominance allowed more players to hit for power in the 1970s.

 Managers and owners became less reliant on players with multiple tools at their disposal.
 Especially in the American League, power hitters could get by without being able to run fast or play spectacular defense in the field.
 Players like Ted Williams, Joe DiMaggio, Willie Mays, and Mickey Mantle were all-around players who hit for power.
 In the 70s.
 Players like Reggie Jackson, Boog Powell, Frank Howard, and Willie Stargell were penciled into the lineups everyday simply because they were a threat to get a big hit, and they produced a lot of wins for their respective teams by doing so.

 Power numbers aren't an entire evaluation of a ball player's talent.
 It is just one aspect of the game, and the few hulking or country-strong men who blast balls over outfield fences are individuals that stand out in the ultimate team game of baseball.

 Home Run King of the 1960s